-Arts & Crafts in Papua New Guinea
+Arts and Crafts in Papua New Guinea

 Traditionally, art and culture are closely linked.
 Most tribal art takes the form of carvings, masks, costumes and adornments used in religious ceremonies, or more functional objects such as bowls, canoes, bilums, baskets or weapons.
 Lae, in Morobe Province, is renowned as a craft centre.
 The Melanesian Arts Centre carries contemporary and traditional artefacts and handcrafts, specialising in work from the Sepik, Ramu, Highlands and the Trobriand Islands.
 The Lioness Club of Lae (Morobe) hosts an annual arts and crafts exhibition highlighting the works of art by local artists as well as range of artefacts and handcrafts from all over the nation.

 Most provinces produce different kinds of weaponry including bows and arrows.
 Shields have a decorative and spiritual role just as important as their defensive purposes.
 Musical instruments like kudus, flutes and mouth organs, are common in the Highlands, while the Trobriand Islanders are famous for their elaborate carvings, including stylised figures, carved ebony walking sticks and fish bowls inlaid with mother-of-pearl.
 In northern New Ireland, a feature of the Malangan culture are the figurines carved for village burial ceremonies, while in Gulf Province, carved spirit boards are believed to contain the spirits of great heroes and warriors.

 The Sepik area (Mamose Region) is one of Papua New Guinea’s natural treasures in terms of art and craftsmanship.
 The Sepik tribes convert figures of spirits and dreams into carvings and other crafts.
 Storyboards are used to illustrate village history, their ornate relief carvings capturing tales of village life that were once painted on bark.